The Human Truth Foundation

 Health:

 Cuba does relatively well in encouraging good health, compared to many other countries.
-Cuba comes in the best 20 in terms of its fertility rate14 (the best in The Americas) and in its immunizations take-up24 (one of the best in The Americas).
-It does better than average in its average life expectancy11 and in its alcohol consumption rate25.
-Cuba doesn't do so well in other areas.
-Cuba does worse than average when it comes to its suicide rate26 (one of the highest in The Americas), its adolescent birth rate27 (still good for The Americas) and in its smoking rate28 (the worst in The Americas).
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Cuba comes in the best 20 in its immunizations take-up23 (one of the highest in The Americas).
+It does better than average in its average life expectancy11, its alcohol consumption rate24 and in its fertility rate14 (but high for The Americas).
+But, things could still be better.
+Cuba does worse than average for its suicide rate25 (one of the highest in The Americas), its adolescent birth rate26 (still good for The Americas) and in its smoking rate27 (the highest in The Americas).
+The number of overweight adults has increased by 14% during the last 40 years.
+Life expectancy in Cuba improved by +3.6yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Cuba's peak fertility rate was 4.56 in 1963.

 Years11